You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 It is possible to make equipment that will fit your workouts.
 You only need a little bit of time, money, and creativity.
 It is possible to stay within your budget, take pride in making things, and still fulfill your American Ninja Warrior dreams.

 These items will weigh a lot, especially if they are to support the weight of a person’s body.
 Do not use a contraption if you are unsure of its structural integrity.
-Talk to someone who is more knowledgeable about DIY.
+Talk to someone more knowledgeable about DIY.